What Is Declawing?

 This is a list of issues that can arise after a cat is declawed.
 It doesn’t mean that all declawed cats will have these problems, but this may highlight issues that you hadn’t considered previously.

-- The cat may bite more often and become aggressive because they have lost their main line of defense.
+- A declawed cat may bite more often and become aggressive because they have lost their main line of defense.
+This can make them feel vulnerable and insecure and can cause anxiety and stress.
+This may lead to behavioral issues in declawed cats such as biting and aggression.

-- Have you ever seen a cat use its claws to get stability when climbing a tree, walking along a fence or when they land?
+- Have you ever seen a cat use its claws to get stability when climbing a tree, walking along a fence or when they land from jumping?
 A declawed cat is not able to do this.

 - Declawing may also affect the cat’s ability to grasp toys.
-In time all of these natural actions which have been denied will affect upper body musculature.
+In time all of these natural actions which have been denied will affect upper body musculature and overall physical health.
+This can lead to chronic pain and arthritis, which can further impact the cat’s quality of life.

 Is It Really Cruel To Declaw A Cat?